paxromana96/language-frege/README.md

 Adds syntax highlighting and snippets to Frege files in Atom.

-Forked from the package [language-haskell](https://github.com/atom-haskell/language-haskell).
+Forked from the package [language-haskell](https://github.com/atom-haskell/language-haskell), since Frege is a Haskell for the JVM.

 Grammars: